-Leveraging its resources as a national doctoral research university, Montclair State is launching an exciting new program for high-achieving New Jersey high school graduates.
-Starting with the fall 2018 entering freshman class, the University’s new Presidential Scholars Program will give accomplished, motivated students the added challenge of special academic and career preparation opportunities, and the added support of a $5,000 scholarship for each of their four years of study.
+Leveraging its resources as a national doctoral research university, in 2018 Montclair State launched an exciting new program for high-achieving New Jersey high school graduates.
+Since 2018, the University’s new Presidential Scholars Program has given accomplished, motivated students the added challenge of special academic and career preparation opportunities, and the added support of a $5,000 scholarship for each of their four years of study.

 Frequently Asked Questions: For Presidential Scholars and Their Families

-- The Presidential Scholars Program is a recognition of students’ hard work, dedication, and academic success.
+The Presidential Scholars Program is a recognition of students’ hard work, dedication, progression, and academic success.
 In addition to the $5,000/year scholarship award, this program is designed to guide students through high-impact career and academic preparation experiences that will make employers and graduate schools take note.
-Each year, Presidential Scholars will have the opportunity to participate in experiences that build on the ones from previous terms, satisfying their desire and willingness to learn.
+Each year, Presidential Scholars will have the opportunity to participate in high-quality experiences that build on the ones from previous terms.

-- Why students choose the Presidential Scholars Program at Montclair State University?
+Why do students choose the Presidential Scholars Program at Montclair State University?

-- It’s a comprehensive, guided approach to enhancing their education and helping Presidential Scholars make the most of their college experience.
-The opportunities students will have as a Presidential Scholar will make them more marketable, more academically prepared, well-rounded citizens of our global world.
-The Program is an integrated community of high-achieving students who will create a network of connections and friendships that will extend far beyond the campus boundaries.
+It’s a comprehensive, guided approach to enhancing their education and helping them make the most of their college experience.
+The opportunities students have as Presidential Scholars make them more marketable, more academically prepared, and well-rounded citizens of our global world.
+The Program is an integrated community of high-achieving students who will create a network of connections, relationships, and friendships that will extend far beyond the campus boundaries.

 What’s more, this community is exclusive.
-Less than 10% of the incoming class is invited to become a Presidential Scholar.
+A small portion of the incoming class is invited to become a Presidential Scholar.

 - The Presidential Scholars Common Book

 To create an engaged community of Scholars, each participant in the program will read the Common Book.
 This book is discussed and analyzed in the New Student Seminar and First Year Writing course and featured prominently throughout the year’s activities.
-This year’s Common Book is The Sixth Extinction by Elizabeth Kolbert.
-The Common Book will be distributed at Red Hawk Day.
+The Common Book is distributed at Orientation and at Red Hawk Day.

 - Career Development Plan